Scale your business with our modular plugins.

 3.2.
 Test Refunds for the Real Transaction

 The real transaction that you just made was to test the WooCommerce orders.
 To get your payment back, you will need to give yourself a refund.
-To make the process easier, make sure you write down your Order ID/number.
+If you need to make the process easier, please write down your Order ID/number.

-To get your refund, go to WooCommerce > Orders and click on the order you’ve just made, ensuring that the Order ID matches the order you’ve just placed.
+To receive your refund, navigate to WooCommerce > Orders and select the order you’ve just made, ensuring the Order ID matches the one you’ve just placed.

 order page test woocommerce orders